-THIBODAUX, La. — For the third year in a row, Nicholls State University has been named one of the top universities in the South by the U.S. News & World Report in their Best Colleges 2020 rankings.
+THIBODAUX, La. — For the third year in a row, Nicholls State University has been named one of the top universities in the South by U.S. News & World Report in their Best Colleges 2020 rankings.

-Nicholls ranks 38th among top public regional universities in the South – the best in the state – and 84th among southern regional universities including private schools – third-best in the state.
+Nicholls ranks 38th among public regional universities in the South – the best in the state – and 84th among southern regional universities including private schools – third-best in the state.
 Last year, Nicholls ranked No. 41 and No. 100, respectively.